ArturKarbone/cleancode-samples/01. Orders Report/README.md

 }
 ```

+**Code smell** - an indicator that there might be a problem.

 Turn **orders_within_range** into a local or a private function, since the function contains details.
-Extract temp to query.
+Apply **extract temp to query** refactoring.

-One method with two lines turned into two methods one line each (Usually it is an improvement).
-We can reuse it.
+- One method with two lines turned into two methods one line each (Usually it is an improvement).
+- Try apply methods one line each (for a sake of an experiment)
+- We can reuse it.
-Programmers read code.
+- Programmers read code.
 Extracting to a function gives us a hint - the details are not important + simplifies reading.

 after: